 blah blah blah blah blah blah

 How can something that costs so much be so damn boring?
 Ladies and gentlemen!
-Welcome to the Golden Globe.
+Welcome to the Golden Globes.

 Who'll Be The Next In Line?